Creating a petition

 All petitions should be made using our online petitions system.
-If you cannot use the system, please get in touch with the Public Petitions team.
+If you cannot use the system, please get in touch with the Citizen Participation and Public Petitions team.

 How petitions work

 - Any person or organisation can submit a petition.
 You do not have to be a certain age or live in Scotland (but your petition must be about something that is “devolved” within the Scottish Parliament’s powers).

-- Once we have received your petition, the Public Petitions team will check to make sure it meets the Parliament’s rules and is clear.
+- Once we have received your petition, the CPPPC team will check to make sure it meets the Parliament’s rules and is clear.
 Petitions that don’t meet these rules will be rejected.

 - People can only sign a petition once.
 If they sign the petition online, they will be sent an email to verify their signature.

 The Citizen Participation and Public Petitions Committee

-The Public Petitions Committee looks at all published petitions, regardless of whether signatures are collected.
+The Citizen Participation and Public Petitions Committee looks at all published petitions, regardless of whether signatures are collected.
 The Committee will decide what action it wants to take.
 This can include: